Jaeda Coutinho-Budd, PhDPrincipal Investigator

 Undergraduate Researcher

-Jeremiah is a 2nd year student at the University of Virginia who plans to double major in Neuroscience and Behavioral Neuroscience with minors in Bioethics and Psychology.
+Jeremiah is a 3rd year student at the University of Virginia who double majors in Neuroscience and Drama.
 He is interested in the cellular mechanisms of neurodegeneration, and their associated disorders, and how the related biological structures can be studied in order to unlock unknown pathologies.
-Outside of the lab, he enjoys being a member of the University Singers, playing volleyball, having movie nights with friends, and performing in the cast for First Year Players productions.
+Outside of the lab, he enjoys being a member of the University Singers, playing volleyball, having movie nights with friends, and dancing.

 Join the lab!